 Milk Jug Scoops

 Cut a milk jug to fashion a handy scoop for sand or garden soil.
 My garden tools wouldn’t be complete without one of these versatile scoops.
+This simple project is just one of many clever garden milk jug crafts you can make.

 Magazine Collage Art

 Create vibrant collages from old magazines, perfect for wall art or greeting cards.
 My living room features a collage that always catches visitors’ eyes.
+It is a wonderfully creative option if you are looking for unique wall designs for a living room.

 Seed Paper Gifts